lavague-ai/LaVague/docs/docs/lavague-qa/usage.md

 ## Learn more

-- Learn about advanced usage and customization in our [Customization guide](./customization.md)
+- Learn about advanced usage and customization in our [Example section](./examples.md)
-- Learn more about how we built this tool in our [Walkthrough](./walkthrough.md)

 Join our [Discord](https://discord.gg/invite/SDxn9KpqX9) to reach our core team and get support!